 There are many tutorials out there for how to make a denim apron out of an old pair of jeans too.
 I think these aprons made from the pant leg of jeans look pretty easy and cute!
 Here’s a similar one for a kid’s craft apron.

-Door Draft Stopper
+12. Door Draft Stopper

 You can try cutting off the leg of a pair of old jeans, sew an end shut, fill it with rice or another cheap insulator, then sew the other end shut.
 Viola!
-I found this dual version here, but you could also do a single one and keep it on one side of the door.
+I found this dual version her, but you could also do a single one and keep it on one side of the door.

 Cut out the pockets and sew them onto a wall-hanging or glue them to a board to make a pocket organizer!
 Here’s a cute hanging craft organizer made from jean pockets.

 You can turn the jean pockets into convenient denim magnets.
 Then keep pens, coupons, or other handy items inside the pocket.

 15. Christmas Stockings

 Denim is a strong, durable fabric that may come in handy for all sorts of things!